protocol/nft-website/docs/tutorial/avax-nft.md

 # Mint NFTs on Avalanche

-This short tutorial will quickly guide you through getting started with an EVM-compatible NFT minting work flow on [Avalanche](https://www.avax.network/)using Node.js REPL.
+This tutorial will guide you through getting started with an EVM-compatible NFT minting work flow on [Avalanche](https://www.avax.network/) using [Node.js REPL](https://nodejs.dev/learn/how-to-use-the-nodejs-repl).
 This is quite useful if you are migrating from Ethereum or other EVM-compatible blockchain and wish to reuse your code.

 ## Avalanche vs Ethereum